CS3219-AY2223S1/cs3219-project-ay2223s1-g59/README.md

 Note that data is stored on disk for persistence under `volumes` in the compose file.

 ## Running multiple node servers
 Alternatively, you can also use concurrently for backend development to run multiple node servers.
+This would be suitable if you're focusing on backend developement.

 Ensure that either a mongo server is up or the connection string points to Atlas.
+See below for instructions on setting up a local mongo container.

 ```sh
 # install package globally